bahgaat/ants-Vs-SomeBees-Game/ReadMe.md

 python gui.py

-This gui will be displayed and you have press playAnts.
+This gui will be displayed and you have to press playAnts.

 ![](images/image1.PNG)